Pizza Hut: Australia

 Pizza Hut expanded to Australia in 1970, opening its first dine-in restaurant in Belfield in April 1970.
 In September 2016, private equity firm Allegro Funds and a local management team bought the master franchise agreement for Pizza Hut in Australia from Yum!
 Brands.

 In November 2016, Pizza Hut acquired Australian pizza chain Eagle Boys.
 Half of the Eagle Boys stores were converted to Pizza Hut stores by Christmas 2016 while the remainder were converted by April 2017.

 In June 2023, Allegro sold Pizza Hut Australia to US franchise operator Flynn Restaurant Group.
 As of June 2023, there are about 260 Pizza Hut stores in Australia.

 In May 2024, Australian franchisee Pizza Pan Group was penalized with a AU$2.5 million fine for sending 10 million marketing spam messages over four months in violation of Australian spam laws.
 It had been directed to report regularly to the Australian Communications and Media Authority.

 China

 In China, Pizza Hut (必胜客 (必勝客, Bìshèng Kè)) used an altered business model, offering a fine-dining atmosphere with knives and forks and using an expanded menu catering to Chinese tastes.
+Its first location in the Chinese market opened in Beijing in 1990.
 By 2008, Pizza Hut operated restaurants and delivery locations.
 That year, the company introduced "Pizza Hut Express", opening locations in Shanghai, Shenzhen, and Hangzhou.
 The 160 restaurants were in 40 Chinese cities in 2005.
 As of 2015, Pizza Hut had 1,903 restaurants in China.
-As of the end of March 2024, Pizza Hut has over 3400 outlets in over 700 cities.
+By June 2023, there were 3,000 stores.
+As of the end of September 2025, Pizza Hut has over 4,000 outlets in over 1,000 cities.

 Savio S. Chan (陳少宏, Pinyin: Chén Shàohóng) and Michael Zakkour, authors of China's Super Consumers: What 1 Billion Customers Want and How to Sell it to Them, stated middle-class Chinese perceive Pizza Hut as "akin to fine dining", though Pizza Hut was "China's largest and most successful foreign casual-dining chain".